clyve345/Data-Analytics-for-Display-Advertisement-Campaign/README.md

 ```bash
 cd Data-Analytics-for-Display-Advertisement-Campaign
 ```
-3.Run the Python scripts to perform the analysis and view results.
+3. Run the Python scripts to perform the analysis and view results.

 ## Contributing
 Currently, this project is not open for contributions.
 However, feel free to explore the models and use them as a reference for your data analytics projects.